Joey Gilbert

 Joseph Salvatore Gilbert (born June 5, 1976) is an American retired professional boxer, attorney, and sports agent.
-He was a Republican candidate in the 2022 Nevada gubernatorial Republican primary, finishing second behind Joe Lombardo.

 Biography

 Gilbert was born in Chicago and raised in Sparks, Nevada.
 Gilbert earned a Bachelor of Arts degree in English literature and political science from the University of Nevada.
 Gilbert spent six months living, training and traveling in northern Europe during the summer and fall of 1998 through a study abroad program based in Turin.

 Gilbert was a collegiate fighter at the University of Nevada, National Champion from 1998 through 2000 (named outstanding boxer all 3 years), a four-time Regional Champion, a four-time All American, and was the Nevada State Golden Gloves Super Middleweight Champion in 2000.

 Gilbert earned a Juris Doctor from Thomas Jefferson Law School in San Diego, California, and passed the Nevada bar exam in 2004.
-He has practiced law since that time in numerous areas; however, he focuses on criminal and civil trial practice and specific areas of sports and entertainment law.
-His law firm, Joey Gilbert & Associates, focuses on many aspects of criminal defense including personal injury, DUI defense, workers compensation, criminal law and immigration law.
+He has practiced law since that time.

-Gilbert participated in the January 6, 2021 riot at the US Capitol to overturn the 2020 election results and has denied that President Joe Biden won the election.
+Gilbert participated in the January 6, 2021, riot at the US Capitol to overturn the 2020 election results and has denied that President Joe Biden won the election.

 Gilbert is the Director of Strategy for America's Frontline Doctors.
-Gilbert spread has driven distrust in the efficacy of PPE and vaccines.
+Gilbert's actions have spread misinformation that has driven distrust in the efficacy of personal protective equipment and vaccines.

 In June 2021, Gilbert announced he was running for Governor of Nevada in the 2022 election.
 Gilbert placed second and lost in the Republican primary to Clark County Sheriff Joe Lombardo who won handily; despite this, he made baseless claims of election fraud and challenged the results.